-- 1. Each participant should attend and participate actively in the courses for which they have registered.
+- Each student should attend and participate actively in the courses for which they have registered.
 Attendance at and participation in educational activities may be part of an examination when announced along with its assessment norms in the syllabus.
-A course - 12 Education & Examination Regulations MSc Public Policy & Human Development 2023/24 assignment may be part of the examination, provided the corresponding assessment norms are included in the syllabus.
-Moreover, the syllabus of each respective course specify attendance requirements to participants.

-2. In exceptional cases, the Board of Examiners may, at the participant's request, exempt the participant from the obligation to attend and participate.
+If attendance and/or participation requirement is not met a course assignment may be part of the examination as a resit, provided the corresponding assessment norms are included in the syllabus.
+Moreover, the syllabus of each respective course specifies attendance requirements to students. - 2.
+In exceptional cases, the Board of Examiners may, at the student's request, exempt the student from the obligation to attend and participate.
 The Board of Examiners assesses if the examination and evaluation of the envisaged skills may still be performed if the participation percentage is lower, with or without additional requirements being imposed.